lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 When Hum plays over your waveforms, it's gonna be the loudest where distance between middle and top/bottom of the waveform is the greatest.<br>
 The smaller the waveform, the quieter the Hum.<br>
-All various ways to make sound in WAV channel require different amount of CPU power, I noted down what I have noticed in [CPU usage](#5-cpu-usage)!<br>
+All various ways to make sound in WAV channel tax the CPU differently, I noted down what I have noticed in [CPU usage](#5-cpu-usage)!<br>
 Also thanks to the Overclock WAV instrument gets 4 additional faster SPEED values, worth keeping in mind while designing our SYNTHs!<br>